Cosys-Lab/Cosys-AirSim/docs/build_linux.md

 See [Using APIs](apis.md) and [settings.json](settings.md) for various options available.

-The other environments available often need additional asset packs to be downloaded first, read [here](environments.md) for more information.

 ## FAQs

 - I'm getting error "<MyProject> could not be compiled.
 Try rebuilding from source manually".